The Evolution of Music Videos

 Ringgold’s image was recognizable and related, Sandoval’s images were not.

 The agreement below is for an artist hiring a production company to produce a promo video.
 A record company may use the same form of agreement.
 An artist may consider forming a corporate entity (i.e., C-Corporation Subchapter S, or LLC) in order to avoid any personal liability.

 In addition, an artist would be wise to consult with an accountant or attorney about forming an LLC or S Corporation for tax purposes.
 That includes eligibility to deduct video expenses from their personal income.

 This article and other articles in this series should be used as a guide to understanding the law, but not as a substitute for the advice of qualified counsel.
 This series of articles and the forms included in them have been created for informational purposes only, and do not constitute legal advice.
 If you’re going to be making any significant legal decisions, you should consult an attorney.

-Steven R. Gordon, Esq., ([email protected], www.stevegordonlaw.com) is an entertainment attorney specializing in music, television, film and video.
+Steven R. Gordon, Esq., ([email protected], www.stevegordonlaw.com) is an entertainment attorney specializing in music, television, film and video, and the author of The Future of the Music Business (Hal Leonard 4th ed.
+2015).
 His clients include artists, songwriters, producers, managers, indie labels and music publishers as well as TV and film producers and digital music entrepreneurs.
 He also provides music and sample clearance services for producers of any kind of project involving music.